packed-re/PyppeteerProtect/README.md

 ```

 ### Special use cases
-You are able to freely swap between each of the contexts during active sessions, which allows you to do things like this:
+You are freely able to swap between either type of context during active sessions.
+This allows allows you to do useful things like this:
 ```python
 await pageProtect.useIsolatedWorld();
 # document.querySelector might have been hooked in the main world to block queries for #embedded-token